|

 Earlier, Zimbabwe captain Prosper Utseya won the toss and elected to field first.
 Nafees remained on 123, only the second Bangladesh batsman to score two ODI centuries and the second to carry his bat in an ODI innings - a feat Javed Omar achieved twice without scoring a hundred.

-Zimbabwe : B Taylor (wk), C Chibhabha, H Masakadza, G Strydom, E Chigumbura, G Brent, S Matsikenyeri, P Utseya (capt), A Ireland, T Kamungozi, E Rainsford
+Zimbabwe : B Taylor (Wicket Keeper), C Chibhabha, H Masakadza, G Strydom, E Chigumbura, G Brent, S Matsikenyeri, P Utseya (Captain), A Ireland, T Kamungozi, E Rainsford

 Bangladesh to play for pride